-In a highly competitive environment, one thing staffing firms can do to help themselves with “speed to candidate” is to specialize.
+In a highly competitive environment, one thing staffing firms can do to help themselves improve time to hire or “speed to candidate” is to specialize.
 If you have a specialized niche, what gives you speed is your expertise rather than the technology you’re using.
 Although technology can help everyone, specialty players have more leeway.

 If you have the best database for a very specific sort of NICU nurse, let’s say, you are likely to be able to survive even if you don’t have every hot, new tool.
-You know how to find these people and qualify them, and the hospitals that need those folks are going to call you.
+You know how to find the candidates with these skills and experience, qualify them, and the hospitals that need those folks are going to call you.
 At the other end of the spectrum, if you’re placing semi-skilled labor, it’s more about how fast you can get them to show up and get the drug tests completed.
-That’s hard to do when you’re leaving voice mails.
+That’s hard to do when you’re leaving voicemails.